dfeagans/Reference-Files/Reference/Blender.md

 - **Append** - If there's an object in another Blender file you want, you can add it to your current file using File > Append.

 # Viewing PLY Colors in Blender 2.8 #
-Blender 2.8 removed the normal way for seeing Vertex Colors of ply files, adding a new material and checking the "Vertex Color Paint" box under Material > Options.
+Blender 2.8 removed the normal way for seeing Vertex Colors of ply files: adding a new material and checking the "Vertex Color Paint" box under Material > Options.
 In Blender 2.8, the easiest way to do it is to plug the Vertex Colors in the Color input of the shader.
 It's possible to do that by adding a meterial to the object and then do Shift-a > Input/Vertex Colors/Col and wire those colors into the Shader.